 - A partnership between the College of Business and Standing Bear High School was announced.
 Lincoln Public Schools and the university will collaborate to offer a business focus program at the new school.
 Read the College of Business story.
 Read the Lincoln Journal Star article.

-- The College of Business honored four faculty with teaching awards: Jina Morris, associate professor of practice in accountancy and Master of Professional Accountancy coordinator, Excellence in Teaching Award; Troy Smith, associate professor of management, Distinguished Teaching Award; Emre Unlu, Paul C. Burmeister College Professor of Economics, professor of finance and executive director of the Center for Executive and Professional Development, MBA Distance Teaching Award; and Izu Mbaraonye, Ph.D.
+- The College of Business honored four faculty with teaching awards: Jina Morris, associate professor of practice in accountancy and Master of Professional Accountancy coordinator, Excellence in Teaching Award; Troy Smith, Professor of Business Ethics and associate professor of management, Distinguished Teaching Award; Emre Unlu, Paul C. Burmeister College Professor of Investments, professor of finance and executive director of the Center for Executive and Professional Development, MBA Distance Teaching Award; and Izu Mbaraonye, Ph.D.
 Student Teaching Award.
 Read about their teaching accolades.

 - A record-breaking 18 business faculty earned promotions that go into effect August 1.
 Read the College of Business story.